Benji, backup me!¶

 - Concurrency: Backup while scrubbing while restoring

 As Benji is a long-running process, you don’t want to wait until something has finished of course.
-While there are a few places in Benji where a global lock will be held most operations can run in parallel.
-So you can scrub, backup and restore at the same time and multiple times each.
+You can scrub, backup and restore at the same time and multiple times each.

 Benji even supports distributed operation where multiple instances run on different hosts or in different containers at the same time.